alexandreloures/covid19Brazil/README.md

-The next graph presents the data for the number of new daily deaths caused by Covid-19 for Brazil, a 3-day moving average, a 7-day moving average and the forecast, obtained by polynomial interpolation of degree 5, covering the entire period plus 15 days.
+The next graph presents the data for the number of new daily deaths caused by Covid-19 for Brazil, a 3-day moving average, a 7-day moving average and the forecast, obtained by polynomial interpolation of degree 5, covering the entire period plus 15 days (last day of observed data is 2022-11-18).

 <img src="man/figures/predDeaths.png" width="100%" />